-Unsocial behaviour: Not enjoying or feeling the need to behave sociably in the company of others, but not to the detriment of others.
+Unsociable behaviour is not enjoying or needing to behave sociably in the company of others, but not to the determent of others.
+This includes quiet communication of anti-social feelings.
 Generally unsocial is quiet non-compliance that does not negatively impact on other pupils learning.
 Extroverts often communicate their negative feelings with high levels of interaction, introverts communicate their feelings through quiet non-compliance.
 As a staff we strive to interpret unsocial behaviour as a communication of negative feelings which we can then support.
 Example of unsocial behaviour that only impacts that child: